Brobin/data-modeling/readme.md

 ### Running the queries

-This program has 4 hard-coded queries to retrieve data from the files
+This program has 4 hard-coded queries to retrieve data from the files.

 <ol>
   <li>Find all of the users from Nebraska</li>